 Each day we see dozens of Fake News stories concerning Trump, and many are copies of each other.
 As each newspaper creates a lie, it is copied by others,before several assembly lines converge into one.
 Nothingburgers roll off the end to be sorted, packed and loaded into trucks for distribution.
 By the end of the day, the Left has fed America another web of lies about their President.

-LeftyLiars takes a random nothingburger off the assembly line each day to analyze its content.
+LeftyLiars takes random nothingburgers off the assembly line to analyze their content.
 We report on its author and reveal its falsities.
 Today’s is by Bess Levin for Vanity Fair, under the caption:

 TO GET BACK AT G.M., TRUMP THREATENS TO PUNISH ANY AMERICAN WHO BUYS AN ELECTRIC CAR.